mbzhu1/blackjack/README.md

 # blackjack

-play blackjack by running
+play blackjack by running the following command in terminal
+'''

-python3 blackjack.py in terminal
+python3 blackjack.py
+'''